basarevych/utp-punch/README.md

 Internet IP address to bind to in order to receive incoming connections.

-UDP hole punching tricks firewalls into opening a temporarily hole for its client, so a port on the NAT device becomes bound to the port of the server/client inside the LAN.
+UDP hole punching tricks firewalls into opening a temporarily hole for its user, so a port on the NAT device becomes bound to the port of the server/client inside the LAN.

 In order for it to work both server and client must use a third-party